R3dy/webshot/README.md

     $ gem install thread

+Download the correct wkhtmltopdf package for your distribution from [https://wkhtmltopdf.org/downloads.html](https://wkhtmltopdf.org/downloads.html) and install with ```dpkg -i```.
+The current version tested and working with Kali from capsulecorp is ```wkhtmltox_0.12.6.1-2.bullseye_amd64.deb```

+    $ sudo dpkg -i wkhtmltox_0.12.6.1-2.bullseye_amd64.deb

+You will also need to install libssl for wkhtmltopdf

+    $ sudo apt install libssl1.1

-Webshot utilizedthe wkhtmltoimage binary which is stuck on libpng12.
+IF you are still having issues, Webshot utilized the wkhtmltoimage binary which is stuck on libpng12.
 Download the .deb package from [https://packages.ubuntu.com/xenial/amd64/libpng12-0/download](https://packages.ubuntu.com/xenial/amd64/libpng12-0/download) and install it with `dpkg -i`

     $ sudo dpkg -i libpng12-0_1.2.54-1ubuntu1.1_amd64.deb